Davidsona69/presprint-quote-system/README.md

 `/preview-model` returns the *parametric* geometry the price was built from, so the model on screen is dimensionally the job being quoted.
-A book's spine is `ceil(pages / 2) leaves × interior gsm × caliper + 2 cover boards` — the same function the pricing engine calls.
-Change the page count in the form and the spine thickens in the viewport as the price moves.
+A book's spine is `ceil(press-ready pages / 2) leaves × interior gsm × caliper + 2 cover boards`.
+Page counts are rounded up to the next four-page signature once and that same press-ready count is used by both the pricing engine and the viewport.

 The viewport degrades gracefully: no WebGL, or a CDN that won't load Three.js, falls back to a text readout of the same dimensions.
 Quoting never depends on it.